kevinGodell/pipe2jpeg/README.md

 npm install pipe2jpeg --save
 ```
 ### usage:
-The following [example](https://github.com/kevinGodell/pipe2jpeg/blob/master/examples/example.js) uses ffmpeg's **testsrc** to simulate a video input and generate 100 downscaled jpeg images at a rate of 1 per second.
+The following example uses ffmpeg's **testsrc** to simulate a video input and generate 100 downscaled jpeg images at a rate of 1 per second.
 The jpeg images are piped in from ffmpeg's stdout and parsed for the start of image(SOI) and end of image(EOI) file markers.
-Pipe2Jpeg dispatches a "data" event that contains a complete jpeg image:
+Using the default configuration, Pipe2Jpeg dispatches a "data" event that contains a complete jpeg image buffer.
+For more configuration options, view the [docs](https://kevingodell.github.io/pipe2jpeg/Pipe2Jpeg.html).
 ```javascript
 const Pipe2Jpeg = require('pipe2jpeg');